 Per serving: 62 calories, 7g fat, 0.2g net carbs, 0.2g protein

 KetoLogic's Keto Buffalo Crisps are perfect if you are craving a snack that feels a bit more like junk food (and we mean that in the best way).
 These tiny crisps are oven-baked, responsibly-sourced, low-carb, high-fat, high-protein, and gluten-free.

-Unlike a lot of other keto-friendly chips, Ketogenic Keto Buffalo Crisps are smaller in size, making them very snackable.
-You can also sprinkle them on top of salads and soups for extra crunch and flavor — sort like faux croutons.
+Unlike a lot of other low-carb chips, Ketogenic Keto Buffalo Crisps are smaller in size, making them very snackable.
+You can also sprinkle them on top of salads and soups for extra crunch and flavor — sort of like faux croutons.

 Per serving: 160 calories, 13g fat, 1g net carbs, 9g protein

 Epic Artisanal Oven Baked Pork Rinds are baked and come in a variety of different flavors.
 There is no vegetable oil in sight, and you can order these keto chips to come straight to your doorstep.